habibaalaa123/Cardio_HIS_FinalProject/README.md

 ## Acknowledgments
 This project was supervised by Dr. Ahmed Hisham & Eng.
-Abdallah Darwish, who provided invaluable guidance and expertise throughout its development as a part of the Digital Signal Processing course at Cairo University Faculty of Engineering.
+Abdallah Darwish, who provided invaluable guidance and expertise throughout its development as a part of the Database course at Cairo University Faculty of Engineering.

 ## Contributing
 1. Fork the repository